fsnow/mongocompare/README.md

 # mongocompare
 Compares two MongoDB collections.
 The [dbHash command](https://docs.mongodb.com/manual/reference/command/dbHash/) is the most accurate comparison of two collections, but is not feasible in certain situations because it can take a long time to run.
+A common use case is after a database migration where the collection comparison needs to run in a short maintenance window as application connections are switched to the new cluster.
+(Hence the parameter naming with "source" and "target")

 mongocompare makes the following checks: